 “Las Vegas just offers incredible value, both for leisure travelers and meeting attendees and organizers,” says Amy Allen, director of marketing for Caesars Entertainment.
-“There’s easy access, tons of hotel rooms and competitive rates throughout the year; great weather, world-class dining, shopping, entertainment, lots to see and do and all for every budget and taste.
-For meeting planners, those things, coupled with the fact that we do so many meetings and events here and know how to service large and small groups, just makes their job easier and makes it easier for them to be successful.”
+“There’s easy access, tons of hotel rooms, and competitive rates throughout the year; great weather, world-class dining, shopping, entertainment, lots to see and do, and all for every budget and taste.
+For meeting planners, those things, coupled with the fact that we do so many meetings and events here and know how to service large and small groups, make their job easier and makes it easier for them to be successful.”

-Although the past few years haven’t exactly been a picnic for the premier gaming, entertainment and convention destination, Las Vegas has been witnessing a slow but steady comeback of tourism and convention business.
+Although the past few years haven’t been a picnic for the premier gaming, entertainment, and convention destination, Las Vegas has witnessed a slow but steady tourism and convention business comeback.
 According to the Las Vegas Convention and Visitors Authority, the city expects to welcome 40 million leisure and business visitors in 2012.
-Last year, Sin City hosted more than 19,000 meetings and conventions and attracted 38.9 million visitors, which was the city’s second-highest visitor total in its history.
+Last year, Sin City hosted more than 19,000 meetings and conventions and attracted 38.9 million visitors, the city’s second-highest historical visitors.

 “It’s all about our brand,” says Meyer.
-“No one does leisure like Las Vegas and more business travelers are realizing that no one does business like we can.
+“No one does leisure like Las Vegas, and more business travelers realize that no one does business as we can.
 Some of the success stories coming out of Las Vegas point to one of the LVCVA’s slogans, ‘Vegas Means Business,’ and that’s what we’ve been saying all along.
 Meeting planners see their attendance go up 13 percent when they rotate into Las Vegas and they see a 7 percent drop when they leave Las Vegas.
-There is no other place that delivers results like Las Vegas does.”
+There is no other place that delivers results as Las Vegas does.”

 Events of all shapes and sizes won’t have any problem finding a convergence point on or off the Strip.
 From the sprawling, 3.2 million-sq.-ft.
 Las Vegas Convention Center and the 2.25 million-sq.-ft.
 Las Vegas Sands MegaCenter to the 1.8 million-sq.-ft.
-Mandalay Bay Convention Center, large events can enjoy plenty of elbow room, while almost all of the larger hotel properties have their fair share of convention spaces suitable for smaller to mid-sized events.
+Mandalay Bay Convention Center, significant events can enjoy plenty of elbow room.
+At the same time, almost all more substantial hotel properties have their fair share of convention spaces suitable for smaller to mid-sized events.

-And for those visitors who seek a respite from the hustle-bustle of the hotels, casinos and the Strip, the Las Vegas valley provides an interesting variety of natural attractions and outdoor adventures.
+And for those visitors who seek a respite from the hustle-bustle of the hotels, casinos, and the Strip, the Las Vegas valley provides an exciting variety of natural attractions and outdoor adventures.

-Visits to Red Rock Canyon, Lake Mead and Mount Charleston Recreation Area all make great day-trip excursions that can include hiking, horseback riding, cycling, picnicking and sightseeing, depending on the time of year.
+Visits to Red Rock Canyon, Lake Mead, and Mount Charleston Recreation Area all make great day-trip excursions, including hiking, horseback riding, cycling, picnicking, and sightseeing, depending on the time of year.

-With such a plentiful and diverse array of hotel, dining, retail, entertainment and meeting space offerings, it’s clear why Las Vegas maintains its regal status as a premier meetings and trade show destination.
+With such a plentiful and diverse array of hotel, dining, retail, entertainment, and meeting space offerings, it’s clear why Las Vegas maintains its regal status as a premier meeting and trade show destination.

-“Las Vegas makes good logistical sense, from airlift, to airport proximity, wealth of space, food quality and higher levels of service,” says Jenna Paseka, director of key accounts, JNR Incorporated.
-“The limitless space, rooms, abundant dining and activity options make it a destination we feel confident recommending to clients year after year.
-The fact that you can jump in a helicopter, dine at Michelin star restaurants, gather your group in a 100,000-sq.-ft. pillarless ballroom and even go to the beach—all while being in the desert—make it a meeting planner’s playground for creativity.”
+“Las Vegas makes good logistical sense, from airlift to airport proximity, wealth of space, food quality, and higher levels of service,” says Jenna Paseka, director of critical accounts at JNR Incorporated.
+“The limitless space, rooms, abundant dining, and activity options make it a destination we feel confident recommending to clients year after year.
+You can jump in a helicopter, dine at Michelin-star restaurants, and gather your group in a 100,000-sq.-ft.
+Pillarless ballroom and even go to the beach—all while being in the desert—make it a meeting planner’s playground for creativity.”